0x1iii1ii/PPPwn-Luckfox/README.md

 - <b>Luckfox Pico Pro</b><br>
 - <b>Luckfox Pico Max</b><br>
-- <b>Luckfox Pico Plus</b><br>
+- <b>Luckfox Pico Plus</b><be>
 - <b>Luckfox Pico Mini</b><br>
 - <b>Luckfox Pico </b><br>

 You can get one from the official site <a href=https://www.luckfox.com>Luckfox</a>  or from <a href=https://www.aliexpress.com/item/1005006083739388.html>Aliexpress</a> at around from 7$ to 15$.

 # Special Note for Luckfox Pico/Mini
-For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine, and burn the Ubuntu image with pico plus image and follow the same step as other boards.
+For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine, and burn the Ubuntu image with `pico plus image` and follow the same step as other boards.
+See the wiring in the `Issues` tab

 <br>